tnichols217/notes/ARTS 302/Readings/Ching/3 - Form and Space.md

 - Outward looking or inward looking
 - Could be focused on things like the scenery or a fireplace
 - Size and locations of openings determine the scenery
-- Small openings can reveal a detail whilst large ones revea
+- Small openings can reveal a detail whilst large ones reveal a scene
+- Long and narrow openings hint at what is beyond without revealing too much
+- Groups of openings can fragment a view
+-